terekt/ValadonRomain_12_16052022/README.md

 1. Create React App project : `npm init react-app my-app`

-2. Place yourself into the new React project folder, then install dependencies :
+2. Create a new terminal and place yourself into the new React project folder :
+`cd my-app`

+3. then install dependencies :
 `npm install`

-3. Launch frontend :
+4. Launch frontend :
 `npm start`